 - Use a fine mesh strainer (or clean tea towel) to remove all that excess moisture in the spinach.
 We’re not pressing the spinach through the strainer here, just using it to get rid of that extra water.

 - Place some shredded mozzarella cheese on one half of your flour tortillas.

-- Top with some cooked spinach, red chili flakes and oregano.
+- Top with some cooked spinach, crushed red pepper flakes, and oregano.

 - Next top with more mozzarella cheese, crumbled feta and a little garlic powder.

-- Cover over your tortilla so you have a little half moon shape.
+- Fold over your tortilla so it’s a half-moon shape.